hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

-# Labs
+# Lab 1

 The following are some of hands on exercises to reinforce key concepts in the Marketplace Service

 ## Concepts To Learn
+1. Get Experience with Spring Boot
-1. Create a simple UI using Spring Boot and ThymeLeaf
+2. Create a simple UI using Spring Boot and ThymeLeaf
-2. Create a simple Product Backing Service using Spring Boot
+3. Create a simple Product Backing Service using Spring Boot
-3. Communicate Via Rest Between Two Services
+4. Communicate Via Rest Between Two Services
-4. Wrapping a service call with circuit breaker
+5. Wrapping a service call with circuit breaker
-5. Deploying To PCF
+6. Deploying To PCF
-6. Working with Basic Security
+7. Working with Basic Security
+8. Learn about Spring Profiles

 ## Building Out The Rest Services